Outlawz

-Outlawz was an American hip-hop group founded by Makaveli and Kadafi in 1995.
-Originally known as Thoro Headz and Young Thugs, the group attracted attention with their appearance on Tupac's song "Flex", which was the B-side of his single "Holler If Ya Hear Me", released on February 4, 1993.
+Outlawz were an American hip-hop collective founded by Tupac Shakur (Makaveli) and Yafeu Fula (Yaki Kadafi) in 1995.
+The group's core members originally performed under the names Thoro Headz and Young Thugz, first gaining recognition for their guest appearance on Shakur's 1993 track "Flex", which served as the B-side to his single "Holler If Ya Hear Me".

-The group formed as Dramacydal and appeared on the tracks "Me Against the World" and "Outlaw" from Shakur's album Me Against the World, released on March 14, 1995.
+By 1995, the group had reorganized as Dramacydal.
+Under this name, they were featured on the tracks "Me Against the World" and "Outlaw" from Shakur's third studio album, Me Against the World.
+Following Shakur's release from prison in late 1995, the group was officially rebranded as the Outlaw Immortalz.

 History

-1992–1995: Early days, Dramacydal
+1992–1995: Early days and Dramacydal

-In 1992, Kastro, E.D.I Mean, and Tupac's godbrother Yafeu "Kadafi" Fula, formed a rap trio.
-They began rapping under the names Thoro Headz and Young Thugs.
-By then, Tupac had become a rap star and they were featured on his song "Flex" which was the B side of his "Holla If Ya Hear Me" single which was released on February 4, 1993.
-In late 1993, Mutah "Napoleon" Beale joined the group, which was now known as Dramacydal.
-They guest appeared on the songs "Me Against the World" and "Outlaw" from Tupac's LP, Me Against the World, which was released on March 14, 1995.
+In 1992, Kastro (Katari Cox), E.D.I.
+Mean (Malcolm Greenridge), and Tupac's godbrother Yafeu "Kadafi" Fula formed a rap trio, originally performing under the names Thoro Headz and Young Thugs.
+Following Tupac's rise to prominence, the group was featured on his song "Flex", released on February 4, 1993, as the B-side to the single "Holla If Ya Hear Me".

+In late 1993, Mutah "Napoleon" Beale joined the group, which rebranded as Dramacydal.
+They contributed guest appearances to the songs "Me Against the World" and "Outlaw" from Shakur's LP Me Against the World, released on March 14, 1995.